After years of silence, the ugly truth behind beauty contests in Philippines

 “These sponsors are rich people … If (contestants) speak out against them, they’d take everything (from them) just to keep them silent.”

-In 2018, the Miss Earth contest in Manila hit the world headlines when some contestants levelled accusations of sexual harassment and indecent proposals against one of the sponsors.
+In 2018, the Miss Earth contest in Manila hit the world headlines when three contestants levelled accusations of sexual harassment and indecent proposals against one of the sponsors.

 Jaime VandenBerg, who represented Canada, said she was harassed by a sponsor who called her almost every day or showed up to look for her.